justindeanfoster/Sudoku/README.md

 # Sudoku
-I'm bored so i want to write a sudok game and solver
+I'm bored so i want to write a sudoku game and solver